hafid34bba/Restricted-Zone-monitoring1/README.md

 # Restricted-Zone-monitoring

-detecting, counting and tracking people entering or leaving the prohibited area using Yolov3 and Deepsort using Yolov3 for object detection and Deep Sort for real time tracking
+detecting, counting and tracking people entering or leaving the prohibited area using Yolov3 for object detection and Deep Sort for real time tracking

 ![Idea description](image_desc.png)